US has biggest COVID-19 testing programme in the world: Trump | Politics

 US has biggest COVID-19 testing programme in the world: Trump

-The United States has the biggest COVID-19 testing programme in the world, better than big countries like Russia, China, India and Brazil, President Donald Trump said on Monday, asserting that America has "just about the lowest mortality rate" due to the disease in the world.
+The US has the world's biggest COVID-19 testing program which is better than countries like India, China, Russia, and Brazil, President Donald Trump has said, asserting that America has one of the lowest mortality rates anywhere.
 "We have one of the lowest mortality rates anywhere," Trump said at a White House roundtable.
 More than 34 lakh Americans have tested positive for COVID-19 so far and over 1,37,000 have died due to the disease, both of which are the largest numbers among all the countries.

 The huge number of positive cases, the president said, is due to the massive testing efforts undertaken by his administration, more extensive than any other country.
 "We test more than anybody by far.
 And when you test, you create cases.
 So we have created cases.
 I can tell you that some countries, they test when somebody walks into a hospital sick or walks into maybe a doctor's office, but usually a hospital.
 That is the testing they do, so they do not have cases, whereas we have all these cases.
 So, it is a double-edged sword," he said.